niloc515/slackGrabber/README.md

 ## Initial Set Up

-For this application to work, the application must has access to the oauth token.
+For this application to work, the application must have access to the oauth token.
 This can be created by following the guide in the important documentation set up or by following the instructions below.

 Go to the [Slack API page](https://api.slack.com/) and click the 'Create an App' button.
 Select 'From Scratch'.
 On the left side bar, under 'Settings', under the 'Basic Information' section, expand the 'Add Features and Functionality' section.
 Make sure that 'Incoming Webhooks', 'Bots', and 'Permissions' are all selected.